Born In: Glasgow

 Joan Templeman was born in 1948 in the largest city of Scotland, Glasgow.
 She was born to a ship carpenter and grew up with her six siblings.
 As a child, Joan was confident and talkative.
 She was ambitious too and had her own aims to achieve.
 Despite being a daughter of a rich ship carpenter, Joan had supported her finances all throughout.
 She had worked in many kinds of jobs including nude modeling.

-Joan met the rock group ‘Nazareth’ member, Ronnie Leahy in 1966 in Glasgow.
-She became his fan after his first band; Stone The Crows began topping the music charts.
+Joan Templeman met the rock group Nazareth member, Ronnie Leahy, in 1966 in Glasgow.
+She became his fan after his first band—Stone The Crows—began topping the music charts.
 Soon later, they got married and moved to London.
 They had 12 years of blissful marriage until Joan met her present husband.
 Joan and Ronnie did not have any children.

-Richard, the rich businessman and the founder of the Virgin Group of companies saw Joan for the first time in the kitchen of Virgin Records studio, the Manor where she was making a cup of tea.
+Richard Branson, the founder of the Virgin Group of companies, saw Joan Templeman for the first time in the kitchen of Virgin Records studio, the Manor, where she was making a cup of tea.
 Richard immediately fell in love with her.
 He was then in a wrecked marital status with his first wife, Kristen Tomassi.
 Joan, at first was not at all impressed with Richard for he had a horrible dress sense.
 Not even his multi-millionaire status could help him win over his lady love’s heart.